ahwayakchih/languagefield/README.txt

 into account, so entries are sorted in the same order as browser
 languages.

-[INSTALLATION]
+## Installation

 1. Upload the 'languagefield' folder in this archive to your Symphony 'extensions' folder.

-2. Enable it on System > Extensions page: select the "Field: Language", choose Enable from the "With selected..." menu, then click "Apply" button.
+2. Enable it by selecting the "Field: Language", choose Enable from the with-selected menu, then click Apply.
+3. You can now add the "Language" field to your sections.

+## Changelog

+- **1.1** Update for Symphony 2.2.
+- **1.0** Initial release.